PennyLaneAI/catalyst/paper/paper.md

 importantly, Catalyst provides a way to transform large scale user workflows from Python into low-level binary code for accelerated execution in heterogeneous environments.

-Catalyst is divided into three core components: a *frontend* which captures and lowers hybrid Python programs, a *compiler* which applies quantum and classical optimizations and transformations, and a *runtime*, which allows the compiled binary to call into quantum devices for execution.
+Catalyst is divided into three core components: a *frontend* that captures and lowers hybrid Python programs, a *compiler* that applies quantum and classical optimizations and transformations, and a *runtime* that allows the compiled binary to call into quantum devices for execution.

 ## Frontend

-The Catalyst frontend, built in Python and C++, directly integrates with both PennyLane [@pennylane] (a Python framework for differentiable quantum programming) and JAX [@jax] (a Python framework for accelerated auto-differentiation) to capture hybrid quantum programs.
+The Catalyst frontend, built in Python and C++, directly integrates with both PennyLane [@pennylane], a Python framework for differentiable quantum programming. and JAX [@jax], a Python framework for accelerated auto-differentiation, to capture hybrid quantum programs.
 As a result, by decorating hybrid programs with the `@qjit` decorator, the Catalyst frontend is able to capture and ahead-of-time or just-in-time compile (from within Python) the quantum and classical instructions provided by PennyLane and JAX.
 In addition, Catalyst provides high-level functions for compact and